Coronavirus (COVID-19) Preparedness Information Learn More

 Hear directly from Dr. Song on the benefits of telemedicine during the COVID-19 pandemic.
 Call the office to see if a telemedicine appointment is right for you.

 Book your next appointment online with just a few mouse clicks.
-Start by telling us if you are a new or existing patient before seeing a list of available appointment times.
-If you are interested in a telemedicine visit, please call the office.
+Start by clicking the link below and telling us a little about your appointment before seeing a list of available appointment times.

 Seokhan Kyle Song's approach to medicine insists he sees each patient - newborn, child, adult or senior citizen - as a unique person, not just a set of symptoms.
 It's a whole body approach; treatment, he says, "is based upon an understanding of the basic principles of body unity, self-regulation and the interrelationship of structure and function."
 Dr. Song is board certified by the American Board of Family Medicine, as well as the American Osteopathic Board of Family Physicians.
 This dual certification means that he has all the diagnostic and therapeutic knowledge of an MD, and can also perform therapeutic osteopathic manipulations to help bring a patient's body back to health.